Build a re-creation of an historic Altair 8800 computerDesigned by Adwater & Stir in United States of America

 This is a cycle-accurate recreation of the original Altair 8800.
 What does that mean?
 It means the Intel 8080 CPU is emulated, as is some of the basic I/O (disk drives, serial ports, etc.) but everything else is REAL Altair machine code and CP/M that was created more than 40 years ago!

-Includes everything you need to build a fully-functional re-creation of the Altair 8800 computer (professionally made printed circuit board, all components, pre-programmed Arduino Due, spiral-bound color assembly instructions and operations manual, acrylic case, and more).
-It can connect to a standard ASCII serial terminal, a VGA monitor and PS2 keyboard (for VT100 emulation), or you can use a serial emulator (PuTTY or Tera Term) on your laptop.
+Includes everything you need to build a fully-functional re-creation of the Altair 8800 computer (professionally made printed circuit board, all components, pre-programmed Arduino Due, bound color assembly instructions and operations manual, acrylic case, and more).
+It can connect to a standard ASCII serial terminal, a VGA monitor and USB keyboard (for VT100 emulation), or you can use a serial emulator (PuTTY or Tera Term) on your laptop.

 Assembly will require intermediate soldering skills (all through-hole components) and can be completed in 5-6 hours.